 Leaving that murky history behind for a moment, let’s follow Emily’s inspirational journey.
 She first dipped into Smitten Kitchen’s version, which was actually adapted from Karen Mordechai’s Sunday Suppers cookbook.
-Karen herself was inspired by the date cake at Williamsburg’s Moto restaurant (now called Bar Velo).
+Karen herself referenced the date cake at Williamsburg’s Moto restaurant (now called Bar Velo).
 We’re out of the Brooklyn scene these days, but apparently, this cake is worshipped by all who’ve had it.
-Several blogs offered essentially the same ingredients and process, oscillating between calling it “date cake” and “sticky toffee pudding”, but ending up with a moist, dark date-infused sponge topped with a butterscotch / dulce de leche sauce.
+Several blogs offered essentially the same ingredients and process, oscillating between calling it “date cake” and “sticky toffee pudding”.
+Most end up with a moist, dark date-infused sponge topped with a butterscotch / dulce de leche sauce.

 So here’s our version.
-We took the bones from the Martin original (as adapted by Hopkinson), simplified it a little, fleshed it out with Smitten Kitchen’s sensibilities (and sensible use of salt!) and present to you: sticky toffee pudding, or date cake, inspired by … well, pretty much everyone.
+We took the bones from the Martin original (as adapted by Hopkinson), and simplified it a little.
+Then we fleshed it out with Smitten Kitchen’s sensibilities (and sensible use of salt!) and present it to you.
+Sticky toffee pudding, or date cake, with contributions from … well, pretty much everyone.

 - 6oz pitted dates, roughly chopped